skramm/cpphtmltags/docs/manual.md

 `<p class="c1">text</p><p class="c1">text</p>`

 However, in some situation, it can be desired that the tag gets "cleared" once it is closed.
-This can be defined globally with runtime options: either only for the content `rto::ClearContentOnClose`, only for the attributes `rto::ClearAttribsOnClose`, or for both `rto::ClearOnClose`.
+This can be defined globally with the above function:
+- either only for the content `Httag::setOption( rto::ClearContentOnClose, true/false );`,
+- only for the attributes `Httag::setOption( rto::ClearAttribsOnClose, true/false );`,
+- or for both `Httag::setOption( rto::ClearOnClose, true/false );`.

 ### A.4.3 - Behavior on errors

 TODO

-first argument: `rto::IllegalOp`
+first argument: httag::rto::IllegalOp

 possible values: `rto::EM_Throw`, `rto::EM_NoThrow`